Chennai Express: Plot

-Rahul Mithaiwala is a 40-year-old orphaned bachelor living in Mumbai.
-Raised by his grandparents from the age of eight, Rahul's grandfather Bhishambhar is a businessman who owns a chain of confectionery shops.
-Before Bhishambhar's 100th-birthday celebration, Rahul's friends Bobby and Baman invite him to accompany them on a vacation in Goa, which he accepts.
-Meanwhile, Bhishambhar dies on the eve of the celebration, just when he witnesses Sachin Tendulkar on TV in a cricket match get dismissed on his 99th run.
-After Bhishambhar's funeral, Rahul's grandmother Neetu tells Rahul that Bhishambhar wanted his ashes to be divided into two parts—one part to be immersed in the Ganga, and the other in Rameswaram.
-She asks Rahul to take the ashes to Rameswaram and disperse them.
-Reluctantly, he accepts her request but is also eager to attend the Goa trip.
+Rahul Mithaiwala, a 40-year-old rich bachelor, lives in Mumbai with his paternal grandparents.
+Rahul's grandfather Y. Y. Mithaiwala is a businessman and owner of a chain of confectionery shops.
+Before Y. Y.'s 100th-birthday celebration, Rahul's friends Bobby and Baman invite him to a vacation in Goa, which he accepts.
+Meanwhile, Y. Y. dies on the eve of the celebration when he witnesses Sachin Tendulkar on TV in a cricket match get dismissed on his 99th run.
+After Y. Y.'s funeral, Rahul's grandmother Neetu tells Rahul that Y. Y. wanted his ashes to be divided into two parts—one part to be immersed in the Ganga, and the other in Rameswaram.
+Neetu asks Rahul to take the ashes to Rameswaram and disperse them.
+Rahul reluctantly accepts her request, but is also eager to visit Goa.

-Rahul, Bobby and Baman plan to dump the ashes at Goa but Neetu wants to see him off, forcing Rahul to travel by train.
-He books a single ticket on the Chennai Express, planning to meet Bobby and Baman along the way, at Kalyan Junction station.
-However, Rahul forgets to take the ashes, and he almost misses the train when he returns to collect them.
-As Rahul tries to leave the train, he notices a young woman running to board it.
-He helps her and four other people board the moving train, but the train leaves the station before he can get off.
+Rahul, Bobby and Baman plan to dump the ashes in Goa, but Neetu wants to see him off, forcing Rahul to travel by train.
+Rahul books a single ticket on the Chennai Express, planning to meet Bobby and Baman along the way, at Kalyan Junction station.
+However, Rahul forgets to take the ashes while alighting, where he almost misses the train when he returns to collect them.
+While trying to leave the train, Rahul notices a young woman running to board it and helps her and four men board the moving train, but the train leaves the station before he can get off.

 Rahul tries to flirt with the woman, who starts communicating by singing parodies of Hindi film songs, and explains that the four men are trying to kidnap her.
-Rahul lends her his mobile phone so that she can contact her friends, but the men with her grab it and throw it from the train.
-Rahul is annoyed but says nothing because the men are carrying weapons.
-Rahul tells the Travelling Ticket Examiner about them, but they push the inspector into a river below a bridge.
-Panicked, Rahul learns that the four men are her cousins and that her real name is Meenalochni "Meenamma" Azhagusundaram.
-She is fleeing from a forced marriage to a ruffian named Tangaballi.
-Meenamma's father, Durgeshwara "Durgesh" Azhagusundaram, is a powerful headman of the local mafia in Tamil Nadu.
+Rahul lends her his phone so that she can contact her friends, but the men with her grab it and throw it off the train.
+Rahul is annoyed, but says nothing because the men are carrying weapons.
+Rahul tells the Travelling Ticket Examiner about them, but they push the Examiner into a river below a bridge.
+A panicked Rahul learns that the four men are her cousins and that her name is Meenalochni "Meenamma" Azhagusundaram.
+Meenamma is fleeing from a forced marriage to a gangster Tangaballi, Meenamma's father Durgeshwara "Durgesh" Azhagusundaram is a powerful mafia kingpin and landlord in Tamil Nadu.